 In addition, the PhD Council represents SBE PhD's at the so-called 'interfaculty promovendi-overleg', where issues are discussed that matter to all VU Amsterdam PhD's.

-Aside from representing FEWEB PhDs, the council also organizes PhD lunches, approximately 4 times a year, where we enjoy a lunch while discussing a serious topic that we have encountered or might encounter in our lives as PhDs.
-Usually the council invites an expert to teach us something new regarding this topic.
-For 2016-2017 we plan to have informative sessions on work-life balance, the PhD defence day, supervisors, funding, resources of the VU library and the writing process.
-The council also organises social events about two times per year, such as dinners, and fun activities like bowling and laser tag.
+Aside from representing SBE PhDs, the council also organizes PhD lunches, approximately 2 times a year, where we enjoy a lunch while discussing a serious topic that we have encountered or might encounter in our lives as PhDs.
+The council also organizes social events to connect and get to know each other.
 For more information, check the schedule below and the ABRI newsletter!

 ABRI PhD lunches & Dinners